-- A) Agree to the condition that Associated Students' responsibilities take precedence over any other extracurricular activity. - B) Attend all regularly scheduled Senate meetings. - C) Agree to hold a minimum of three (3) regularly scheduled office hours per week: - 1) All representatives shall hold at least two (2) of these office hours every week in any of the following locations: - Associated Students Main Office - Arbor - Campbell Hall area - Chem Lawn - SRB Lawn - UCen - AS Annex - 2) Off-Campus Senators are required to hold one (1) office hour in the A.S.
+- A) Agree to the condition that Associated Students' responsibilities take precedence over any other extracurricular activity. - 1) In order to fully commit themselves to their duties, may not be staff-members in any executive office, and must limit their participation in AS entities to their duties as either Senate liaisons or general members. - B) Attend all regularly scheduled Senate meetings. - C) Agree to hold a minimum of three (3) regularly scheduled office hours per week: - 1) All representatives shall hold at least two (2) of these office hours every week in any of the following locations: - Associated Students Main Office - Arbor - Campbell Hall area - Chem Lawn - SRB Lawn - UCen - AS Annex - 2) Off-Campus Senators are required to hold one (1) office hour in the A.S.
 Pardall Center every week. - 3) On-Campus Senators are required to hold one (1) office hour in the San Nicolas, Santa Catalina, or De Anza RHA office every week. - 4) The University Owned Housing Senators are required to hold one (1) office hour in Santa Ynez Jameson Center, or any suitable university-owned housing location with heavy pedestrian traffic every week. - 5) Collegiate Senators are required to hold one (1) office hour in any of the aforementioned places every week. - 6) Any Senator may sign in at the AS Front Desk and check out the Senate sign and banner and serve one of their AS Main Office or AS Pardall Center office hours outside by tabling in front of the building should they choose. - D) All Senators shall sit on one (1) Senate Standing Committee, one (1) Academic Senate or Administrative Advisory Committee, and do one (1) of the following: - 1) Sit on a Senate Ad-Hoc Committee: Committee on Honoraria one (1) Senator, Investments Advisory Committee one (1) Senator, Elections Committee two (2) Senators, Technology and Media Services Committees one (1) Senator, Committee on Committees one (1) Senator.